aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMaxCfvo() {#getMaxCfvo--}

+<b>@deprecated.</b> Please use the 'maxCfvo' property instead.
 Get or set this ColorScale's max value object.
 Cannot set null or CFValueObject with type FormatConditionValueType.Min to it.

 ```javascript
 getMaxCfvo() : ConditionalFormattingValue;